Whatsapp Icon

 Recent advancements in technology and our understanding of cancer biology have paved the way for innovative approaches to target BRAF mutations.
 Ongoing research is focusing on several exciting areas:

 • New Therapeutic Targets: Scientists are exploring drugs that more precisely target BRAF-mutant cancers, minimizing damage to healthy cells.
-The discovery of novel targets within the signaling pathways of BRAF mutations can lead to the development of more effective and less toxic treatment options.
+The discovery of novel targets within the signalling pathways of BRAF mutations can lead to the development of more effective and less toxic treatment options.

 • Resistance Mechanisms: A significant challenge in treating BRAF-mutated cancers is the development of resistance to targeted therapies.
 Current studies aim to unravel the mechanisms behind this resistance, paving the way for the creation of therapies that can either prevent or overcome it.